mendel5/windows/README.md

 - Press `Win` + `R` and run the command `perfmon /rel` to launch the Reliability Monitor (Zuverlässigkeitsüberwachung).

 ## DISM and SFC
-- Use the System File Checker tool to repair missing or corrupted system files
+- Use the System File Checker tool to repair missing or corrupted system files.
 - https://support.microsoft.com/en-us/topic/use-the-system-file-checker-tool-to-repair-missing-or-corrupted-system-files-79aa86cb-ca52-166a-92a3-966e85d4094e

 ```